Lizzy Borden (band): Second reunion (2006–present)

 Two years after Alex Nelson's death, Lizzy Borden regrouped with new guitarist Ira Black and on November 1, 2007, the album Appointment with Death was released worldwide.
-The album also features guest appearances by George Lynch (Dokken, Lynch Mob), Dave Meniketti (Y&T), and Corey Beaulieu (Trivium), among others.
-The first video for "Tomorrow Never Comes" was nominated for video of the year and was in the Top 25 Metal Videos of 2008 on MTV's Headbangers Ball.
+The album also features guest appearances by George Lynch (Lynch Mob, ex-Dokken), Dave Meniketti (Y&T), and Corey Beaulieu (Trivium), among others.
+The first video for "Tomorrow Never Comes" was nominated for video of the year and was in the Top 25 Metal Videos of 2008 on MTV Headbangers Ball.
 The follow-up video for "Under Your Skin" premiered in April the same year.

 In early 2008, the band announced various festival appearances including Sweden Rock Festival (Sweden), Kobetasonik festival (Spain) and Bang Your Head festival (Germany).
 In November 2008, Lizzy Borden toured the United States with Finnish Monster Rockers Lordi.
 The band toured Europe as part of their headlining tour, performing in 11 countries.
 Lizzy Borden was the first-day headliner of the two-day Keep It True XII festival at Tauberfrankenhalle in Lauda-Königshofen Germany 2009, where they introduced Gogo Dancers as part of their regular show routine.
 North American festival appearances included Rocklahoma and Rock Gone Wild.

 On January 24, 2009, former guitarist Corey James died in a car accident.

 In 2010, Lizzy Borden toured North America and Europe, including festival appearances at Wacken Open Air 2010, Alcatraz Metal Festival, Leyendas del Rock festival (cancelled) and Elsrock Festival.

 In 2011, Lizzy Borden launched the "Summer of Blood" tour in North American Followed by the European version, entitled "Death Takes a Holiday Tour", festival appearances in 2011 included Heaven and Hell Metal Fest, Christmas Metal Festival and the Hard Rock Hell Festival.